taniaamina/circleVis/README.txt

 # Music visualisation through p5.js
 #
-# Upload a song of your choice and enjoy its characteristics visualised in
+# Upload a song of your choice and enjoy it's characteristics visualised in
 # this webapp that is built with a little help from p5.js and randomColor.js.
 #
 # The amplitude of the song is represented by a square, the amplitude at